 The Director was a petite but one bored woman who hated troubles of all kind.
 She yawned through Nalini’s explosive discharge and advised her to take a break and go home.
 Meanwhile, the murmur in the classroom had now risen to a loud cheering.
 Boys and girls were laughing in unison.
 The Berlin wall had fallen on the floor in a heap.

 The omnipresent attendant outside the Director’s door set the grapevine abuzz with startling bytes.
-It was reported that Nalini had fumed and flailed and had bitten and chewed her nails till they bled and she suckled on the crimson fluid for dear life.
+It was reported that Nalini had fumed and flailed and had bitten and chewed her nails till they bled and she suckled on the crimson fluid in plain sight.
 The ‘blood sucking vampire’ of the Nut seemed to have been vanquished finally, or did I rejoice too early?

 She started skipping her classes and her diminished appearances too seemed watered down manifold.
 Buds of bonhomie blossomed into coffees and ice-creams with classmates and before long we were staring into the face of the Term End Evaluations.
 Our superiority was firmly established but the vampire had been silently waiting for that very day.
 There was a general pandemonium when the scorecards were dispended and I had to blink hard to keep in focus the string of F’s in my score card; the floor under my feet spun.
 The time for Apocalypse had come.